 The Basics of CRNA Education

-Many CRNA schools are looking for individuals who have met specific education and experiential goals before applying to a CRNA program.
-Some of these general requirements include having a Bachelor’s of Science degree in Nursing, holding a valid license as an RN, having had a minimum of one year of employment experience working in a critical care facility, and having a specific set of GRE scores and a GPA of 3.0 or above in undergraduate coursework.
+Many CRNA schools seek individuals who have met specific education and experiential goals before applying to a CRNA program.
+Some of these general requirements include having a Bachelor of Science degree in Nursing, holding a valid license as an RN, having had a minimum of one year of employment experience working in a critical care facility, and having a specific set of GRE scores and a GPA of 3.0 or above in undergraduate coursework.
 Some schools may also require letters of recommendation and have their applicants complete an intensive interview process before they make their final enrollment decisions.

 Applying for and getting accepted into a CRNA program can be a nerve-wracking and competitive experience.
 CRNA programs are often known for being very intense and rigorous.
-Administrators and faculty review a lot of applications and need to be assured that the students they choose for enrollment will be able to handle the coursework and high level of dedication and self-motivation required to become a successful CRNA graduate.
+Administrators and faculty review many applications and must be assured that the students they choose for enrollment will be able to handle the coursework and the high level of dedication and self-motivation required to become a successful CRNA graduate.

-Once a student completes all of his or her CRNA classes, he or she is then able to take the NCE (National Certification Examination) which is conducted by the National Board on Certification and Recertification of Nurse Anesthetists.
+Once a student completes all of his or her CRNA classes, he or she can take the NCE (National Certification Examination), conducted by the National Board on Certification and Recertification of Nurse Anesthetists.
 A passing score on the exam grants the title Certified Registered Nurse Anesthetist.

 CRNA Jobs California

 California is a diverse state with a variety of employment options for CRNAs.
-According to the California Association of Nurse Anesthetists (CANA), CRNAs working in California may perform a variety of anesthesia-related tasks.
-Some of the tasks they are authorized to perform include: performing pre and post-operative anesthesia evaluation, selecting and administering the anesthetic drugs used during a procedure, and administering either regional or local anesthesia through injection or through general anesthesia.
-The CANA also states that CRNAs in California do not require supervision by a physician and can practice under their own individual licenses as licensed independent practitioners.
+According to the California Association of Nurse Anesthetists (CANA), CRNAs working in California may perform various anesthesia-related tasks.
+Some of the functions they are authorized to perform include performing pre and post-operative anesthesia evaluation, selecting and administering the anesthetic drugs used during a procedure, and administering either regional or local anesthesia through injection or general anesthesia.
+The CANA also states that CRNAs in California do not require supervision by a physician and can practice under their licenses as licensed independent practitioners.

-The fact that CRNAs are not required to work under direct supervision gives them more freedom in what types of work they perform and where they work in California.
-For example, a CRNA could work as an independent practitioner in a dentist office, plastic surgery center, or podiatrist’s office providing anesthesia and pain management services for the wide variety of procedures and surgeries that may be performed in these locations.
-A CRNA could also work in California as a member of an anesthesia care team in a larger facility such as a hospital or medical center.
-Usually, in that type of setting, an anesthesiologist or several anesthesiologists would oversee a group of CRNAs.
-There are many options available for different types of employment as a CRNA in California.
+CRNAs are not required to work under direct supervision, which gives them more freedom in their work and where they work in California.
+For example, a CRNA could work as an independent practitioner in a dentist’s office, plastic surgery center, or podiatrist’s office, providing anesthesia and pain management services for various procedures and surgeries that may be performed in these locations.
+A CRNA could also work in California as an anesthesia care team member in a larger facility such as a hospital or medical center.
+Usually, an anesthesiologist or several anesthesiologists would oversee a group of CRNAs in that setting.
+Many options are available for different types of employment as a CRNA in California.

 CRNA Salary California